RalphDesmangles/sccmhunter/admin.md

 # backdoor
 ### Description
 Replace the built-in CMPivot script stored in the site server database with a user supplied script.
-This command will not run unless a backup exists for the script to ensure the operator is able to undue/restore the backdoored script.
+This command will not run unless a backup exists for the script to ensure the operator is able to undue/restore the backdoored script. **Note: This is still a beta feature and not recommended to be used in production.**

 ### Usage

+backdoor [/path/to/script]

 ### Example
 ```